-Bond to relics
+Bond to magic items

 Magic items in Earthdawn®, like those in Dungeon World, go beyond the +1 flaming sword, and the Fourth World follows suit.
-As the "On Relics" chapter will detail more fully, certain magic items contain stages of untapped potential (measured in ranks, usually four) that can be unlocked by finding out specific information about the item, performing deeds the item requires, and connecting the item to the wielder using one or more threads.
-Each rank of the relic mastered by the wielder provides a move, usually on par with a talent.
+As the "On Relics" chapter will detail more fully, certain magic items contain stages of untapped potential (measured in ranks) that can be unlocked by finding out specific information about the item, performing deeds the item requires, and connecting the item to the wielder using one or more threads.